Here are 4 sales tips that will help you to immediately become a better closer.

 The reason that some deals are hard to close is that they do not fit well with what you are trying to sell.
 In other words, you are trying to sell to someone that you probably shouldn’t, and it is not closing because they do not need it, want it, or can’t buy it.

-If you eliminate these prospects from your pipeline, the deals you try to close will be easier because you will be pursuing better quality leads.
-And the best way to avoid these low-quality deals is to improve your ability to screen and qualify the prospects that you add to your pipeline.
+If you eliminate these prospects from your pipeline, the deals you try to close will be easier because you will be pursuing better-quality leads.
+The best way to avoid these low-quality deals is to improve your ability to screen and qualify the prospects that you add to your pipeline.

-You do this by asking good questions in the first couple of conversations that you have with the prospect to learn more about their need and ability to purchase.
+You do this by asking good questions in the first couple of conversations with the prospect to learn more about their needs and ability to purchase.

 2. Identify if there is a compelling event